fecgov/openFEC/README.md

    ```

 2. If you are using the legal search portion of the site, you will need OpenSearch running.
-   Navigate to the installation folder (eg., `opensearch-1.3.x`) and run:
+   Navigate to the installation folder (eg., `opensearch-2.11.x`) and run:

    ```
    cd bin
    ./opensearch \
      -E plugins.security.disabled=true
    ```

+   NOTE: You can also disable security in your opensearch.yml file in your local opensearch

 3. Start the web server: